chandrunarayan/idmd/lessons/week3/readme.md

 * What do you especially enjoy about this class?

 ## Homework
-* Complete week 3 exercises.
-Upload project code to Github and modify index.html
+* Complete week 3 exercises and 1 project.
+Upload exercises and project code to Github and modify index.html
 * Read Code Submission Expectations for Assessments](../../final-project.md)